 That’s where full coverage auto insurance comes in.
 Full coverage auto insurance helps cover the cost of repairs to your own vehicle, whether it’s the result of an accident or due to other causes.
 But while some policies allow you to add on medical payments coverage to help with medical expenses if you’re injured in a car accident, it comes at an additional cost, and it isn’t available in all states or with all policies.
 Many young drivers especially may forgo full coverage auto insurance to save money, which puts them at financial risk if they’re injured in a car accident.
 That’s where supplemental accident insurance comes in.

 How supplemental accident insurance compares

 Accident insurance offers benefits to policyholders if they’re injured.
+And, unlike full coverage auto insurance, benefits are available for various covered accidents, not just car accidents.
 Unless otherwise assigned, those benefits are paid directly to them and can be used to help cover whatever expenses they have, such as medical copays and deductibles, and even everyday expenses like cab rides.
-And unlike full coverage auto insurance, benefits are also available to policyholders if they’re injured in other kinds of covered accidents, not just auto accidents.

 Other coverage to consider

 In some cases, car accident injuries can be severe enough to keep an employee out of work for months or even permanently.
 An employee may also require long-term care after a serious auto accident.
 Short- or long-term disability insurance can help cover the medical expenses stemming from a major illness or injury and help make up for lost income if an employee is unable to work.
 Long-term care insurance may also help cover the expenses of rehabilitation or in-home care that policyholders could require if they are permanently impaired by injuries from a car accident.

 A car accident can happen anytime, to anyone.
 But with the right protection in place, your employees can feel confident that they’ll have the resources they need to help recover from an accident, physically and financially.